 Plantbots - Text by Stephen Inniss and Steve Bowers Dry nano or synano robots powered by light and capable of autonomous growth and reproduction; generally sessile or with limited movement.
 So named because they are equivalent in role to biological plants.

 Polyculture - Text by Stephen Inniss In agriculture, the skill or practice of raising a mixture of crops and species together in the same place or at the same time so as to maximize overall production.
 This is in direct contrast to the Industrial Age and early Information Age practice of monoculture.
 Traditional To'ul'h agricultural practices made extensive use of this strategy.
 In Terragen history, polyculture practices became an essential part of the support system of Interplanetary Agehabs, and have been important ever since.

-Spaceweed - Text by Steve Bowers and John B Bladderwrack (Fucus vesiculosus) - modification that can develop in Gas Giant rings, with a small (100-200m) bladder full of breathable air, and edible fruit and nuts growing on the inside.
+Spaceweed - Text by Steve Bowers and John B A gengineered organism based on bladderwrack (Fucus vesiculosus) that has been modified so that it that can develop in Gas Giant rings, with a small (100-200 metres) bladder full of breathable air, and edible fruit and nuts growing on the inside.
 The bladders are loosely connected, with insulated flexible corridors between the bladders, and all the ice and rock of the rings incorporated into the spaceweed to avoid collision damage.

 Tobacco - Text by Anders Sandberg The prepared leaves of the Old Earth tobacco plant Nicotiniana tabacam, used by Terragenmammals as a drug.
 The active substance is nicotine, a cholinergic agonist with mild mood and cognition enhancing effects and strong addiction potential.
 The drug is commonly smoked or chewed.